raspberrypi/documentation/raspbian/applications/camera.md

 ```
 --raw-format,   -rf
 ```
 Specify the raw format to be used if raw output requested.
-Options as `yuv`, `rgb` and `grey`. `grey` simply saves the Y channel of the YUV image.
+Options as `yuv`, `rgb`, and `grey`. `grey` simply saves the Y channel of the YUV image.

 ## Examples